Siegfried Mureșan: Personal life

+In 2016, Mureșan married Cătălina Manea, an anti-fraud expert who has worked at the European Investment Bank in Luxembourg since 2019.

+Outside of politics, Mureșan is a tennis enthusiast and a fan of Spanish player Rafael Nadal.

 Awards and distinctions

-Siegfried Mureșan was awarded the Order of Honour of the Republic of Moldova by President Maia Sandu in December 2021, "as a sign of appreciation for supporting the goal of European integration and efforts to strengthen democratic processes in the Republic of Moldova".
+Mureșan was awarded the Order of Honour of the Republic of Moldova by President Maia Sandu in December 2021, "as a sign of appreciation for supporting the goal of European integration and efforts to strengthen democratic processes in the Republic of Moldova".